 It is the first important philosophy from the Warring States Period.
 It espouses the principles of etiquette, humaneness, and righteousness, and upholds loyalty, forgiveness, and the doctrine of the mean.
 Confucian political theory stresses the importance of justice and humaneness.
 There is also a significant body of work on ethics and self-cultivation.

 Confucius stressed the importance of education as the foundation of a stable and prosperous nation.
-Confucius believed in equal access to education, which would allow each person in the country to become moral and upright.
+Confucius believed in equal access to education, allowing everyone in the country to become moral and upright.

 It also advocates ruling the country by etiquette and convincing people by virtue.